EdenWise/hjcrc/HJCSIC_part1_scrap.md

 ## Bible Translation---Genesis 1

 *Primary, Male-Led, Taking/Reaping* Heaven originally was an all-male institution.
 It lasted a long time and Genesis 1 covers it all---in one giant swath.
 To the Hebrews, men by *taking*, for themselves, create good.
 A rewarded desperate-man took so much that the Hebrews refer to him as a "God", "In the beginning *God* created the **heavens** and the **earth**" (Gen 1:1 NIV).
+The Old Testament is backwritten[^backwritten] here.
+Originally only good was created: heaven, day, water... (rather than: heaven/earth, day/night, water/sky, land/sea, sun/moon, man/nature.)

 ## Notes